12 Top-Rated Attractions & Things to Do in Warwick, England

 Also located in St. John's House and well worth a visit is the Royal Regiment of Fusiliers Museum (Royal Warwickshire).
 Highlights include displays focusing on the regiment's storied history, numerous weapons and artifacts, and an impressive collection of medals.

-Another military museum-and one of the top things to do for free in Warwick-is the Warwickshire Yeomanry Museum, which records the history of the Cavalry of Warwickshire.
+Another military museum and one of the top things to do for free in Warwick-is the Warwickshire Yeomanry Museum, which records the history of the Cavalry of Warwickshire.

-7. Royal Leamington Spa
+9. Take a Drive to Royal Leamington Spa

 Royal Leamington Spa lies only two miles east of Warwick and is famous for its wonderful medicinal springs and gardens.
 While enjoying this popular day trip from Warwick, tourists can take a stroll through the attractive glasshouses and flowerbeds at Jephson Garden or visit the splendid Royal Pump Room Gardens with its art gallery and café.